What Is Calcite Vs. Dolomite?

 Chemical Similarities

+So what is calcite?
 The minerals calcite and dolomite are chemically similar and actually form a series ranging from pure calcium carbonate calcite to pure calcium, magnesium, carbonate dolomite.
 The magnesium atoms that substitute for the calcium are a bit smaller than those of calcium, and this affects the appearance of many dolomite crystals.
 Dolomite crystals can show this atomic size difference externally as a slightly curved surface.
 When the curve is pronounced, the crystals take on the shape of a saddle.
-These can be seen in the Niagara Escarpment limestone, a formation that runs through New York, Ontario, Michigan, Wisconsin and Illinois, and are common in the Tri-State district of Missouri, Oklahoma and Kansas.
+These can be seen in the Niagara Escarpment limestone, a formation that runs through New York, Ontario, Michigan, Wisconsin and Illinois, and are common in the tri-state district of Missouri, Oklahoma and Kansas.

 The curvature seen in small dolomite crystals is interesting.
 It results from the internal atomic structure.
 The slightly smaller size of the magnesium atoms that substitute for calcium atoms offsets the internal molecular structure, decreasing its symmetry.
 This is expressed externally as a curved surface.
 It can also give larger dolomite crystals a slightly rough or uneven surface.